-EMPOWER Investment UpdateApril 2025
+EMPOWER Investment UpdateJune 2025

 Financial markets have remained volatile over the past 12 months, mainly caused by changing inflation expectations and concerns over a potential trade war.
 But resilient economic data and policy easing by major central banks led to gains in asset prices.
-These gains were focused mainly within equity markets and are reflected in positive performance for the funds in which your retirement savings are invested over the year to the end of March.
-Recent concerns and uncertainty around the impact of US tariffs and a potential global trade war have weighed on stock markets, with the economic and market outlook set to remain in a state of flux in the near term.
+These gains were focused mainly within equity markets and are reflected in positive performance for the funds in which your retirement savings are invested over the year to the end of May.
+Recent concerns and uncertainty around the impact of US tariffs and heightened global trade tensions have weighed on stock markets, with the economic and market outlook set to remain in a state of flux in the near term.
 This is likely to keep market volatility elevated.

-Global equity markets rose by 8.0% (in euro terms) in the year to 31 March, despite headwinds that caused volatility to remain a market feature.
+Global equity markets rose by 9.2% (in euro terms) in the year to 31 May, despite headwinds that caused volatility to remain a market feature.
 These headwinds were mainly centred around concerns over inflation persistence, economic growth and most recently US tariff policies.
 However, economic data has been resilient and inflation levels have fallen over the past 12 months.

 The favourable economic backdrop has supported equity markets over the past year, as has optimism for US growth following Donald Trump's election victory and a Republican clean sweep in November.
-More recently, however, tariff policies from the Trump administration have led to concerns and uncertainty over the global growth outlook and this has weighed on global equities (-5.3% year-to-date in euro terms).
+More recently, however, tariff policies from the Trump administration have led to concerns and uncertainty over the global growth outlook and this has weighed on global equities (-3.7% year-to-date in euro terms).

 Over the past 12 months, inflation in major economies has come down significantly, and to levels not far from central-bank targets in some cases.
 This led investors to expect rate cuts, with both the European Central Bank and the US Federal Reserve starting to reduce their key rates in 2024.
 The focus for financial markets is likely to remain on tariff policies and whether a trade war ensues.
-This was exemplified recently when Trump announced far-reaching "reciprocal" tariffs on US trading partners, plans perceived as severe by investors.
+This was exemplified on "Liberation Day" in April when Trump announced far-reaching tariffs on US trading partners, plans perceived as severe by investors, but the implementation of "reciprocal" tariffs was subsequently delayed by 90 days to allow for negotiations.
 The backdrop means that markets are likely to remain volatile as investors wait to see how trade tensions play out.